Palestine Polytechnic University

 Palestine Polytechnic University (PPU; جامعة بوليتكنك فلسطين) is a university located in Hebron, West Bank, Palestine.
 The school was founded in 1978 by the University Graduates Union (UGU).

 PPU has six colleges: Engineering and Technology, Medicine and Life Sciences, IT and Computer Engineering, Applied Sciences, Administrative Sciences and Informatics, and Applied Professions.

 Palestine Polytechnic University is a member of Association of Arab Universities.

 History

-The university was established by the University Graduates Union, a non-profit organization in Hebron, in 1978, as an engineering technical college.
+The university was established by the University Graduates Union (UGU), a non-profit organization in Hebron, in 1978, as an engineering technical college.
 The university granted a three-year diploma in the field of technical education for electrical, mechanical, civil, and architectural engineering.
 Beginning in 1991, the university granted a bachelor's degree in mechanical engineering and computer systems, and established the Faculty of Applied Professions, which grants a diploma degree for about twenty-five disciplines.
 In 2018, it established the College of Medicine and Health Sciences, first program of its kind in the Hebron Governate.

 In 2019, the "Palestinian-Korean Center for Biotechnology" was opened, which was funded by the Korea International Cooperation Agency.
 The buildings goal was to expand research capacity.